ziozzang/alpine_on_any_distro/README.md

 # What is this?
-Alpine's Package manager(apk cli) on any Linux Distro.
+Add "Alpine's Package manager"(apk cli) on any Linux Distro.

+You can get state-of-arts alpines packages to your linux, with almost zero-cost or effort.

+Alpine's packages version is up-to-date, so you can get newer version of packaged binary.

 # Target platform
-Tested on RHEL / Centos Docker based
+Tested on Any Docker based linux. (only tested for x86_64 based)

+maybe works with not only docker images but also bare-metal.

 ## tested docker images

 * registry.access.redhat.com/rhel7-atomic
 * registry.access.redhat.com/rhel7
 * centos
+* Debian
+* Ubuntu

 # Install